lpereira/blotest/2020/06/21/converting-gwbasic-to-z80.rst

     *

-Needless to say, I was stoked to see this release, and decided to take a look -- it's a historic artifact that's very close to home.
+Needless to say, I was stoked to see this release, and decided to take a look |---| it's a historic artifact that's very close to home.
 To my surprise, I noticed that many of the comments were referencing the Intel 8080 registers and not the Intel 8086 registers.
-The reason for this is that these sources were translated mechanically by a tool written in the 80s; that's why there were many versions of the Microsoft BASIC for home computers in that era, despite the variety in CPU architectures of the era.
+The reason for this is that these sources were translated mechanically by a tool written in the 80s; that's why there were many versions of the Microsoft BASIC for home computers in that era, despite the variety in CPU instruction set architectures available at the time.

 .. code:: asm